mighdoll/sparkle/README.md

 **This is a pre-release version of sparkle-graph.
 The documentation is wrong, the API will change.**

 Introduction
 -------
 **Sparkle-graph** creates interactive dashboards from time series data.

+[links to example zooming charts]

 Components
 ------